Privacy Policy

 Non-U.S. Users

-The Platform and Services are intended for use in the United States.
+The Platform and Services are intended for use in the United States only.
 If you are not located in the U.S., you may not use the Services.
-We do not target or knowingly collect Personal Information from individuals outside the U.S.
+We do not target or knowingly collect Personal Information from individuals outside the U.S. Those who access the Platform or any of the Services from outside the U.S. do so on their own initiative and are responsible for compliance with local laws, rules, and regulations.

 Contact Us